 We rely on our trademarks as one means to distinguish for our customers our products from the products of our competitors, and we have registered or applied to register many of these trademarks.
 The USPTO or foreign trademark offices may deny our trademark applications, however, and even if published or registered, these trademarks may be ineffective in protecting our brand and goodwill and may be successfully opposed or challenged.
 Third parties may oppose our trademark applications, or otherwise challenge our use of our trademarks.
-For example, even if FDA approves our NDA resubmission, it may not approve use of the proprietary name HEPZATO, in which case any goodwill we have built up with that tradename in the U.S. would be extinguished.
 In addition, third parties may use marks that are confusingly similar to our own, which could result in confusion or a likelihood of confusion among our customers, thereby weakening the strength of our brand or allowing such third parties to capitalize on our goodwill.
 In such an event, or if our trademarks are successfully challenged, we could be forced to rebrand our product, which could result in loss of brand recognition and could require us to devote resources to advertising and marketing new brands.
 Our competitors may infringe our trademarks and we may not have adequate resources to enforce our trademark rights in the face of any such infringement.